The central heat trace on large compact classical groups: Asymptotic expansion of the heat trace

 By Lemma~\ref{lem:dev_ineq_bis}, we therefore have that

 Altogether,

-Let us expand the powers of $F_{N}^k$ in order to extract the right powers of $N$ and check that, for any $k\ge 0,$ $\E[F_{N}(\alpha,\beta)^{2k+1}] =0.$ We have
+Let us expand the powers of $F_{N}^k$ in order to extract the right powers of $N$ and check that, for any $k\geq 0,$ $\E[F_{N}(\alpha,\beta)^{2k+1}] =0.$ We have

-In the second equality, we used the fact that the terms such that $2p+2 \leq k_1+2k_2 \le 4p+2$ are absorbed in the $O_t(N^{-2p-2})$, and in the last equality we used the binomial formula.
-Finally, by Proposition~\ref{prop:symmetry_partitions}, the terms vanish unless both $\ell_1$ and $\ell_2$ are even, therefore we get, as expected:
+In the second equality, we used the fact that the terms such that $2p+2 \leq k_1+2k_2 \leq4p+2$ are absorbed in the $O_t(N^{-2p-2})$, and in the last equality we used the binomial formula.
+Finally, by Proposition~\ref{prop:symmetry_partitions}, the terms vanish unless both $\ell_1$ and $\ell_2$ are even, and we obtain the statement of the theorem. \end{proof}